Skip to main content

 srun -N 1 -n 1 hostname > /mnt/nvme/shared-data/$(hostname).txt

-It’s also useful to store user home directories in a PVC.
-This allows users to access their home directories from any compute node.
+Storing user home directories in a PVC is also useful.
+This lets users access their home directories from any compute node.
 In this example, the root home directory is mounted to the PVC named data-root.
-This is useful if you’re not using LDAP and connecting with kubectl exec, and you have helper scripts or other files in the root home directory.
+This is useful if you aren’t using LDAP and you connect with kubectl exec, and you have helper scripts or other files in the root home directory.